BM# 75: A-Z Bake Around the World: Day 11

 Make the Dough:

-- Add the mashed potato to a mixing bowl, add the olive oil and water and mash until well combined.
+- Add the mashed potato to a mixing bowl, add the olive oil and 6 tablespoons of water and mash until well combined.
 Add the salt and baking powder, mix well.

 - Then add the flour, mix and knead until a smooth dough is formed.
+Add more water, if the dough seems too dry.
 This might take about 8~10 minutes.
 Cover and let the dough rest while preparing the filling.

 Make the Filling: